Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Soi Rangnam is one of the most hopping streets in the neighborhood, and here’s where you’ll find some of the best high-end restaurants, some of the best street food stalls, bars, and the King Power duty-free shopping mall.
 And it’s one of the best neighborhoods in Bangkok for transportation connections.

 The biggest drawback?
 This is a neighborhood for locals who live here, not tourists who are looking for things to do.
 It’s not as popular with expat tourists, either.
-That may be a pro for you, actually.
+That may be a pro for you, actually, if you enjoy getting off the beaten path a bit.

 Best Victory Monument Hotels: